Stewardship of World Heritage Site Enters Second Phase

 Bio: David NeumanIts maintenance and preservation is a tremendous responsibility, and the second phase of these renovations is an opportunity for U.Va. to fulfill its role as a good steward of a World Heritage Site and a National Landmark.”

 The new renovations are designed to restore the Rotunda as the center of the University’s academic activity and student life.
-Classroom space in the building will be greatly expanded, design changes will make the building more accessible and program changes will encourage more student involvement with the Rotunda.
+This includes:

 “The overarching goals of this work are to protect and sustain the University of Virginia’s most important architectural asset,” Neuman said.
 “Phase two will bring major construction and some disruption.
 But when the project is complete, the Rotunda will be even more valuable and useful to the University community and beyond.”

-Construction is scheduled to begin May 19 – the day after Final Exercises – and continue for two years, during which time the Rotunda will be closed to the public.
-The offices within the building will be moved to temporary spaces, and functions normally held in the Rotunda will be scheduled in other locations.
+Construction started the day after Final Exercises and will continue for two years, during which time the Rotunda will be closed to the public.

 Phase one, completed in spring 2013, included installing a new oculus and copper roof, extensive masonry repairs and refurbishing the window sashes and architraves.
 The dome will be painted in phase two.